vuejs/docs/src/glossary/index.md

 Vue components are defined using objects.
 The properties of these component objects are known as *options*.

 Components can be written in two styles.
-One style uses the Composition API in conjunction with `setup` (either via a `setup()` option or `<script setup>`).
-The other style makes very little use of the Composition API, instead using various component options to achieve a similar result.
+One style uses the [Composition API](#composition-api) in conjunction with `setup` (either via a `setup()` option or `<script setup>`).
+The other style makes very little direct use of the Composition API, instead using various component options to achieve a similar result.
 The component options that are used in this way are referred to as the *Options API*.

-The Options API includes options such as `data()`, `computed`, `methods` and `created`.
+The Options API includes options such as `data()`, `computed`, `methods` and `created()`.

-Some options, such as `props`, `emits` and `inheritAttrs`, can be used with either API.
+Some options, such as `props`, `emits` and `inheritAttrs`, can be used when authoring components with either API.
 As they are component options, they can be considered part of the Options API.
 However, as these options are also used in conjunction with `setup()`, it is usually more useful to think of them as shared between the two component styles.

 The `setup()` function itself is a component option, so it *could* be described as part of the Options API.
 However, this is not how the term 'Options API' is normally used.
 Instead, the `setup()` function is considered to be part of Composition API.